Madam Satan: Plot

 The next day, Angela, who is unharmed, and Bob, who has his arm in a sling, reconcile after a visit from a heavily bandaged Jimmy.

+What is interesting about the film is that the destruction of the moored zeppelin by a thunderstorm in this film prefigures the destruction seven years later in 1937 of the German airship Hindenburg when moored at Lakehurst, New Jersey just after a transatlantic flight.

 Cast

 The cast of Madam Satan is listed by the American Film Institute.